prizzio/ILoveYoutubeVideos/README.md

 # ILoveYoutubeVideos

-This project is a chrome extension to skip ads
+This project is a chrome extension to skip Youtube ads

 ## How it works